cdemoll/docker-dash-webapp/README.md

 To use the Financial YouTube Sentiment Analyzor UI, simply clone the repository and run the app.py file.
 You'll need to setup your own MongoDB cluster,db,collection then dataset.

-This project was created by cdemoll and is available under the MIT license.
+This project was created by cdemoll and is available under the AGPL V3 license.
 Contributions and feedback are welcome!
 DO NOT HESITATE TO FORK!